 Best for travel and lightweight portability: Apple iPad mini (6th generation)

-The iPad mini is the easiest model to carry if you want something that feels closer to a large phone than a full-size tablet.
-Its compact display is great for reading, maps, and quick video sessions, battery life is dependable for travel days, performance stays smooth for browsing and downloads, and storage is enough for offline media if you don’t overpack it.
-Pricing is lower than flagship tablets, although it still feels premium for its size.
+The iPad mini is the easiest tablet to carry if you want something closer to a large phone than a full-size tablet.
+Its compact display works well for reading, maps, and quick video sessions, battery life is dependable for travel days, performance stays smooth for browsing and downloads, and storage is enough for offline media if you don’t overload it.
+Pricing is below flagship tablets, even though it still feels premium for its size.

-Why it fits: It’s the least annoying tablet to pack, hold, and use one-handed on the move.
+Why it fits: It’s the least annoying tablet to pack, hold, and use one-handed while you’re on the move.

 If you want a bigger screen without moving up to a full-size tablet, the Samsung Galaxy Tab A9+ is the more budget-friendly compromise.